These initially consumer facing innovations have opened a world of opportunities for the pharmaceutical industry.

 Consumer healthcare wearables

-In the Consumer healthcare wearables include smart phone apps, chest straps, sports watches and other monitoring sensors that can be worn on the body.
-For example, devices like the FitBit wristband and products from Misfit Wearables.
+Consumer healthcare wearables include smart phone apps, chest straps, sports watches and other monitoring sensors that can be worn on the body; like the FitBit range of products and Withings ScanWatch, with ECG and SpO2 sensor.
 These products track users’ physical activity using smartphone and GPS technology.

-In 2015, Apple also launched ResearchKit, which provides an open-source software framework allowing researchers to create apps that can collect clinical data via wearable devices and smartphones.
+ResearchKit, launched by Apple, provides an open-source software framework allowing researchers to create apps that can collect clinical data via wearable devices and smartphones.

 The integration of wearable health monitors with smartphones now offers increasing capabilities to collect and store health data in real time.
 As long as a person is operating the device, data can be collected continuously to provide larger samples, and samples that give a fuller picture of a person’s health and performance – as opposed to a snapshot in time that lacks the context of what happened before and after.